coreysyms/FoundationGridBalancer/README.md

 # FoundationGridBalancer
+Note: This should only be used for legacy as flexbox is more flexable and less obstructive than JS.
+But to each his own!

 Balances (centers) odd numbered remaining blocks for Foundation 6 Block Grid - EX.
 4 up grid with 5 blocks leaves last block centered on next line

 # To Use